American cuisine: Midwest

-Further south, barbecue has its own style in places in Kansas City and St. Louis different from the South and American West.
+Further south, barbecue has its own style in parts of Kansas City and St. Louis, distinct from the South and the American West.
 Kansas City and St. Louis were and are important hubs for the railroad that connected the plains with the Great Lakes and cities farther east, like Philadelphia.

 At the turn of the 19th century, the St. Louis area, Omaha, and Kansas City had huge stockyards, waystations for cattle and pigs on their way east to the cities of the coast and north to the Great Lakes.
 They all had large growing immigrant and migrant populations from Europe and the South respectively, so the region has developed unique styles of barbecue.

-St. Louis–style barbecue favors a heavy emphasis on a sticky sweet barbecue sauce.
+St. Louis–style barbecue favors a heavy emphasis on a sticky-sweet barbecue sauce.
 Its standbys include the pork steak, a cut taken from the shoulder of the pig, grilled then slowly stewed in a pan over charcoal; crispy snoots, a cut from the cheek and nose of the pig that is fried up like cracklins and eaten dipped in sauce; pork spare ribs; and a mix of either beer-boiled bratwurst or grilled Italian sausage, flavored with fennel.

 Dessert is usually something like gooey butter cake, invented in the city in the 1930s.

-Kansas City–style barbecue uses several different kinds of meat, more than most styles of American barbecue—turkey, mutton, pork, and beef to name a few—but is distinct from St. Louis in that the barbecue sauce adds molasses in with the tomato-based recipe and typically has a more tart taste.
+Kansas City–style barbecue uses several different kinds of meat, more than most styles of American barbecue—turkey, mutton, pork, and beef, to name a few—but is distinct from St. Louis in that the barbecue sauce adds molasses in with the tomato-based recipe and typically has a more tart taste.

 Traditionally, Kansas City uses a low-and-slow method of smoking the meat in addition to just stewing it in the sauce.
-It also favors using hickory wood for smoking and continual watering or layering of the sauce while cooking to form a glaze; with burnt ends this step is necessary to create the "bark" or charred outer layer of the brisket.
+It also favors using hickory wood for smoking and continual watering or layering of the sauce while cooking to form a glaze; with burnt ends, this step is necessary to create the "bark" or charred outer layer of the brisket.